 You may normally think of a number of the symptoms of TMD as being medical conditions, not related to dentistry.
 This website will explain what they are, why they may involve your dentist, and how the dentist would diagnose and treat them.

 Pain or dysfunction of the head and neck is a very common condition and one that might be resolved very simply or might be very complex and frustrating to treat, depending upon the circumstances.

-A trained Neuromuscular dentist will be looking for a number of signs in your posture, appearance and condition of your teeth, and existing bite that might aid in diagnosis.
-An imperfect bite often plays a significant role in these conditions and the dentist experienced in treating them may resolve the problem.
+Dr. Carol Morgan, a trained Neuromuscular dentist will be looking for a number of signs in your posture, appearance and condition of your teeth, and existing bite that might aid in diagnosis.
+An imperfect bite often plays a significant role in these conditions and a dentist experienced in treating them may be able to resolve the problem.
 However, diagnosing these problems can be very difficult at times and may require the collective efforts of your dentist and other health care professionals.
 These may include your physician, an ear, nose and throat specialist, physical therapist, chiropractor, or massage therapist, to name just a few.